Real Big Drip

 |Admins:||Dave Rone, Tom Gnyra|

 DescriptionA magnificent line that you can't miss as you drive into the Ghost.
 It seems to form up every year, but with subtle differences, usually to the first ice pitch.
-Note: if the first pitch ice isn't hanging nearly to lowest prominent roof, don't bother with the route.
+Note: The lower ice on the first pitch occasionally falls down, so if the ice isn't hanging nearly to the lowest prominent roof, don't bother with the route.
 The bolts will end before you can get to the ice.

 Pitch 1, 30m, M8 (bolted).
-It is dead vertical to overhanging, and has gotten harder as features have broken off.
+Overhanging for all but the first 5m, it has gotten harder as features have broken off.
 Finding good holds is difficult and strenuous, and it seems that when the tools are good the feet are bad, and vice versa.
 There are, however, some bomber holds every few meters where you can catch your breath and shake out.
 Belay off ice or a bolted station depending on how the ice is formed.

 Pitch 2 , 40m, WI5/6.
 A great ice pitch that comes in differently from year to year.
 Some years it is straightforward, other years it can sport some big overhangs.
 Climb to a bolted station at the top of the ice